sumup-oss/circuit-ui/.changeset/long-teachers-pay.md

 '@sumup/circuit-ui': patch
 ---

-Fixed the useMedia hook (used in the navigation components) for Safari <14.
+Fixed compatibility of the useMedia hook with older versions of Safari.